ben-heil/cis-522-project/README.md

 ```
 python -W ignore train.py data/train/rxrx1/ kaggle erm test --num_epochs=100 --loss_scaling_factor=1 --normalization=experiment
 ```
-arguments:
+### arguments:
-data_dir: data/train/rxrx1/
+`data_dir`: data/train/rxrx1/
-model_type: lr/cnn/densenet/kaggle/multitask
-train_type: erm/irm/multitask
+`model_type`: use one of the following: lr/cnn/densenet/kaggle/multitask
+`train_type`: use one of the following: erm/irm/multitask
-checkpoint_name: any name of file to save checkpoints
+`checkpoint_name`: any name of file to save checkpoints
---num_epochs: The number of epochs to train, default 100
+`--num_epochs`: The number of epochs to train, default 100
---loss_scaling_factor: The factor the loss is multiplied by before being added to the IRM penalty.
+`--loss_scaling_factor`: The factor the loss is multiplied by before being added to the IRM penalty.
 A larger factor emphasizes classification accuracy over consistency across environments, default 1
---normalization: Define normalization across a plate, experiment, or as none. csv with normalization values must be added to the data folder
+`--normalization`: Define normalization across a plate, experiment, or as none. csv with normalization values must be added to the data folder

 ## Evaluation
 ```
 python eval.py data/train/rxrx1/ kaggle saved_models/final_models/kaggle/irm_kaggle_no_norm_subset_finished.pth train  --sirna_selection=subset --eval_set=combined
 ```
+### arguments:
-data_dir: path to data. use data/train/rxrx1/
+`data_dir`: path to data. use data/train/rxrx1/
-model_type: use one of the following lr/cnn/densenet/kaggle/multitask
+`model_type`: use one of the following lr/cnn/densenet/kaggle/multitask
-model_path: path to saved, trained model
+`model_path`: path to saved, trained model
-dataset: "test" or "train"
+`dataset`: "test" or "train"
---sirna_selection: defines the selection of sirnas.
+`--sirna_selection`: defines the selection of sirnas.
 It's either "subset", "full", or "control".
 Default = "subset"
---eval_set: whether or not you want to evaluate holdout, used "combined" or "holdout".
+`--eval_set`: whether or not you want to evaluate holdout, used "combined" or "holdout".
 Default = "holdout"